 INDEMNITY AND LIMITATION OF LIABILITY

 8.1 Indemnity.
-Each Party shall be responsible for and shall indemnify, defend and hold the other Party harmless from and against all loss, cost and expense, including court costs and reasonable attorney fees, for any claims, suits, judgments, demands, actions, penalties or liabilities growing out of or related to the operations conducted or performance hereunder by such indemnifying Party or arising while such indemnifying Party holds title to the Power.
+To the extent permitted by applicable law, each Party shall be responsible for and shall indemnify, defend and hold the other Party harmless from and against all loss, cost and expense, including court costs and reasonable attorney fees, for any claims, suits, judgments, demands, actions, penalties or liabilities growing out of or related to the operations conducted or performance hereunder by such indemnifying Party or arising while such indemnifying Party holds title to the Power.
 Neither Party shall be liable with respect to any claim to the extent the same resulted from the gross negligence, willful misconduct or bad faith of the indemnified Party.

 8.2 Limitation of Liability.
 FOR BREACH OF ANY PROVISION FOR WHICH AN EXPRESS REMEDY OR MEASURE OF DAMAGES IS PROVIDED IN THIS AGREEMENT, THE LIABILITY OF THE DEFAULTING PARTY SHALL BE LIMITED AS SET FORTH IN SUCH PROVISION, AND ALL OTHER DAMAGES OR REMEDIES HEREBY ARE WAIVED.
 IF NO REMEDY OR MEASURE OF DAMAGES IS EXPRESSLY PROVIDED, THE LIABILITY OF THE DEFAULTING PARTY SHALL BE LIMITED TO DIRECT DAMAGES ONLY AND ALL OTHER DAMAGES AND REMEDIES ARE WAIVED.
 IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, WHETHER ARISING IN TORT, CONTRACT OR OTHERWISE.